your passport to all things web

 This term from the statute often attributed to include websites is “other sales or rental establishment.”
 Since these regulations were established in 1988, there has not yet been any amendment to clarify this clause or add on to it.

-Three Different Legal Approaches to ADA Website Compliance
+Three Different Legal Approaches to ADA Compliance for Websites

 – Others have ruled that if the website represents a physical establishment, such as a shop, the owner must adhere to the ADA.
 Home Depot and Target were both sued using this interpretation.

 – The last approach is that all commercial websites must comply no matter what.
 This approach is supported by the claim that the purpose of American with Disabilities Act is to give those with disabilities an equal opportunity for doing business.

 Web design firms, CourseVector included, can make a “best” guess / recommendation as to the most reasonable and cost-effective way to make your website accessible.
 However, it is important then to provide training to the staff responsible for making website updates to ensure that ADA standards are met continually and not just when the site was built.